qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Decorations
 -----------

-The Decorations of QGIS include the Grid, the Copyright Label, the North Arrow, the Scale Bar and Layout Extents.
+Decorations include Grid, Copyright Label, North Arrow, Scale Bar and Layout Extents.
 They are used to 'decorate' the map by adding cartographic elements.

 .. index:: Grid